Petroware/Uom-Public/README.md

 The UoM delivery will be the `./lib/Uom.jar` file.

-Building with make requires the make module of the tools repository.
+Building with make requires the make module of the tools repository (not public).

 ## Javadoc